 - RIVERVIEW: Continue WEST on Pitt River Road over the red bridge, ride on MUP side path, at Lougheed use crosswalk, walk bike on path on safe side of cement barriers even though it is messy and narrow.
 Enter left side of yellow gate, up Sorrel St, LEFT/S Pine Terrace, LEFT/S Cape Horn, cross lights and enter Colony Farm Park.”
 (I have added these two routes to the blog map – zoom in.)

 - OTHER OPTIONS: Port Coquitlam has created alternate routes.
-There are signs all around the route and they have updated their own site with the same new updated route info.” ( Check this one out – two new routes on the map which I have not explored yet.)
+There are signs and they have updated their own site. ( I haven’t ridden those – Broadway is very busy)

 Eagle returning to nest with food — along the Pitt River dyke.
 Keep your eyes open for eagles, herons, and hawks on this ride.